SrijitaSarkar99/Connect-demo/README.md

 In the project directory, run:

 2. `npm install`\
-This will install all required pakages used this project.
+This will install all required packages used this project.

 3. `npm start`\
 This runs the app in the development mode.\